vinceimbat/vinceimbat/content/Feelings, when involved with universals, can also be philosophical.md

 - "seedlings"
 ---

-[[Feelings]], which are always conscious, and are the more cognitive manifestations of emotions, can also be philosophical.
+[[feelings]], which are always conscious, and are the more cognitive manifestations of emotions, can also be philosophical.

 They become philosophical when they deal with [[Universals]]